defra-design/accessibility/src/resources/content/checklist-of-common-accessibility-errors-found-in-new-services.md

 The `for` attribute of the label should be the same as the `id` of the input or textarea.
 See [Text input on the Design System](https://design-system.service.gov.uk/components/text-input/) for an example.

 Check also that you don’t have a duplicate `id` present.
 This can happen if you copy and paste elements.
-You can check for this easily by validating the page HTML.
+You can check for this by validating the page HTML.

 <h2 id="groups-of-inputs-use-fieldsets-and-legends">Groups of inputs use fieldsets and legends</h2>